okthatsneat/blog/source/_posts/2013-08-30-setting-up-octopress.markdown

 ## You are actually reading my first blog post ever.

 Kind of embarrassing, sure - but just like starting to write tests for your code (cough), never too late.
 So why now?
-I looking for a challenging new project (translates: I need a job), and besides making friends with 5 other programmers of your intended language / framework, starting a blog was the most common advise I came by.
+I'm looking for a challenging new project (translates: I need a job), and besides making friends with 5 other programmers of your intended language / framework, starting a blog was the most common advise I came by.
 A good compilation of such advise was recently published by [Thoughtbot](http://robots.thoughtbot.com/post/59405543569/giant-robots-podcast-episode-63-knowledge-bomb "Thoughtbot Podcast: knowledge bomb").

 Since I just spent 5 months hacking on a Ruby (on Rails) project, I chose the most popular bogging engine listed by [Ruby Toolbox](https://www.ruby-toolbox.com/categories/Blog_Engines) - that site has never let me down.